theAB316/PseudoDist/README.md

 # PseudoDist
-A distribute key-value store using zookeeper
+A distributed key-value store using zookeeper

-Done by: Aditya R, Aneesh Bhat, Animesh ND and Ishaan Lodha
 # Project Description
 The project was to make a distributed key value store using zookeeper.
 The nodes used were physical systems.
 One running client code, other's running server code, and one being the zookeeper server.